pola-rs/polars/docs/getting-started/expressions.md

 )
 ```

-The second option is to specify each column within a `list` in the `select` statement.
+The second option is to specify each column using `pl.col`.
 This option is shown below.

 {{code_block('getting-started/expressions','select3',['select'])}}